jillxoreilly/StatsCourseBook_2024/_build/html/_sources/Chapter9_Probability/PaperAndPencilExercises.md

 A rapid screening test for COVID19 has the following efficacy statistics:

 * For people with COVID19, a positive result occurs 90% of the time
-* For people without COVID19, a negative test result occurs 2% of the time
+* For people without COVID19, a positive test result occurs 2% of the time

 In the city of Easton, it is estimated that 10.7% of the population have COVID.